Suboxone

 As of 2020, statistical data shows that the mean out-of-pocket cost for Suboxone decreased from $4.79 in 2015 to $1.91 in 2020.
 People with Medicare and Medicaid paid 10 cents per day in 2020 for the prescription on average, while people with private and commercial insurance paid $1.82 per day.
 Self-pay costs were $8.44 per day on average.

-How much Is Suboxone without insurance?
+How much does Suboxone cost without insurance?

 The price of the medication without insurance depends on whether the doctor prescribes tablets or strips.
 It’s estimated that strips can cost up to $600 a month, with the highest doses averaging about double that amount (it’s rare for a doctor to prescribe a higher dose).